wigggles/opentxs/scripts/README.txt

 ----------------------------------

 NOTE: do NOT use the tool: 'ot' -- it's too low-level for users.
-Instead, use the opentxs utility, which is a script.
+Instead, use the new C++ opentxs CLI utility.
-(ot is the engine used to run the opentxs script.)

 Try:  opentxs list
 Also: opentxs help